 What Price are Blue Spaniel Puppies?

-The Blue Spaniel typically sells for between $700 and $900 USD, making it a reasonably priced breed.
+The Blue Spaniel typically sells for between $700 and $900, making it a reasonably priced breed.

 The Blue Spaniel may vary significantly in price depending on its size and appearance.